 Focus and clarity bring vision statements to life.
 Use these best practices to devise and refine your company’s vision statement:

-- Study examples of strong vision statements to get familiar with their length, language, and tone.
+Study examples of strong vision statements to get familiar with their length, language, and tone.
 You can start with the ones above.
+When you’re looking at vision statement examples, remember that every vision statement is different based on the business writing it and their individual goals.

-- Focus your statement on a single, primary goal.
 Ideally, that goal will be something you can measure your progress against.
 For example, a software firm might focus on changing the way something is done, and a health food restaurant might focus on improving the world’s nutrition.
+By setting one clear goal that you can work toward, you can keep your vision statement concise and focused.

-- Get feedback.
 Ask your most-trusted employees and business partners about what motivates them to do their work.
 Make note of the words they use—you may want to include them in your vision statement.
-Setting up a formal brainstorming session can also be helpful to give everyone a chance to talk about ideas in depth.
+Setting up a formal session for brainstorming ideas can also be helpful to give everyone a chance to talk about ideas in depth.

-- Keep your vision statement short so it’s easy to remember and repeat.
+Keeping your vision statement short ensures it’s easy to remember and repeat.
 Use clear, concise language, and leave out industry terms and jargon so anyone who reads it can understand it quickly.
+You’re not writing a novel—the goal here is to create a clear vision statement that anyone can understand.

-- Stay focused on the future to set your vision statement apart from your mission statement.
+A focus on the future is what sets your vision statement apart from your mission statement.
 It may help to review your mission statement as part of your process, or if your company doesn’t yet have a mission statement, to develop your mission and vision statements in tandem.
+Either way, your vision statement should have a clear focus on the future of your business.

-- Choose words that inspire but also convey your intent.
+Your vision statement should inspire in addition to being clear about your intent.
 It’s okay to sound aspirational.
 You want to build a vision that’s challenging, but achievable.
+Take your time to choose words that get people inspired about your business.

-- Capture the ultimate goal that drives your company to do what it does, rather than what you do or how you do it.
+Capture the ultimate goal that drives your company to do what it does rather than what you do or how you do it.
 Don’t set specific goals such as dollars, percentages, or timeframes; the vision statement is an aspiration, not a directive.
+You want to be somewhat vague about the specifics of your goal, but you should still have a clear goal in mind.

 Using your vision statement